the rise of racquets sports in Barcelona

 Barcelona has been quick to embrace pickleball.
 Public parks and sports centers, such as the Parc de la Ciutadella and Parc del Poblenou, now offer pickleball facilities, and clubs are beginning to emerge.
 Recently, Barcelona hosted one of its first open pickleball tournaments, marking a milestone in growing the sport’s presence locally.

-Tennis & badminton - the classics
+Tennis & badminton - The classics

 Tennis has long been part of Barcelona’s sports background, with a rich history that includes hosting ATP tournaments and world-class training facilities.
 The city’s prestigious clubs, such as Real Club de Tenis Barcelona, offer high-quality courts and coaching.
 Meanwhile, badminton is also gaining traction, thanks to its fast pace and accessibility, with facilities across Barcelona catering to both recreational players and competitive leagues.

-Barcelona´s future as a racquet sports hub
+Barcelona's future as a racquet sports hub

 With increased demand, local councils and sports organisations are supporting the expansion of facilities, tournaments, and youth programmes.
 For businesses and professionals, the growth of racquet sports opens up opportunities for investment in sports facilities, equipment retail, and event sponsorship.